This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 As you might know, if you’ve previously read my blog or follow me on Instagram, I’m obsessed with fairytale-esque castles.
 So, of course, Vajdahunyad Castle was the first place we explored after getting off the plane.

 The castle itself is absolutely beautiful but it was quite hard to photograph well when everything around it was brown and grey.
 So we looked for anything with a little bit of color to brighten up the photos and found some shriveled berries which are the orange dots you can see above.
-I can only imagine how gorgeous this place is during the warmer months when all the vegetation around the castle turns green.

 12. Hero Square